Bus lane: Operation

 Bus lanes may have separate sets of dedicated traffic signals, to allow transit signal priority at intersections.

 Peak-only bus lanes are enforced only at certain times of the day, usually during rush hour, reverting to a general purpose or parking lane at other times.
 Peak-only bus lanes may be in effect only in the main direction of travel, such as towards a downtown during morning rush hour traffic, with the buses using general purpose lanes in the other direction.

 Entire streets can be designated as bus lanes (such as Oxford Street in London, Princes Street in Edinburgh, or Fulton Street in Downtown Brooklyn), allowing buses, taxis and delivery vehicles only, or a contra-flow bus lane can allow buses to travel in the opposite direction to other vehicles.

 Some locations allow bicyclists or taxis to use bus lanes, however where bus or bicycle volumes are high, mixed traffic operations may result in uncomfortable conditions or delays.
 Certain other vehicles may also be permitted in bus lanes, such as taxis, high occupancy vehicles, motorcycles, or bicycles.
 Police, ambulance services and fire brigades can also use these lanes.

 In the Netherlands mixed bus/cycle lanes are uncommon.
 According to the Sustainable Safety guidelines they would violate the principle of homogeneity and put road users of very different masses and speed behaviour into the same lane, which is generally discouraged.

+Some locations have allowed access to bus lanes to electric cars and/or hybrid cars.
+Oslo removed one such exception in 2017 following protests due to congestion in bus lanes.
+The large number of electric vehicles on Norwegian roads slowed buses, defeating the purpose of bus lanes.

 Enforcement

 Bus lanes can become ineffective if weak enforcement allows use by unauthorized vehicles or illegal parking.
 Center-running bus lanes avoid the problem of private vehicles blocking the lane by double parking for loading of passengers or cargo.

 Evidence from the operation of urban arterials in Brisbane shows that a properly enforced bus lane, operating as designed without interference, can increase passenger throughput.
-In 2009 and 2010 traffic surveys showed that in Brisbane on a number of urban arterials with Bus and Transit lanes, non-compliance rates were approaching 90%.
-Following enhanced enforcement of the lanes, non-compliance rates dropped and overall efficiency of the Bus and Transit lanes improved with an up to 12% increase in total passenger throughput in the lane.
+In 2009 and 2010 traffic surveys showed that in Brisbane on a number of urban arterials with bus and transit lanes, noncompliance rates were approaching 90%.
+Following enhanced enforcement of the lanes, noncompliance rates dropped and overall efficiency of the bus and transit lanes improved with an up to 12% increase in total passenger throughput in the lane.
 Average bus journey times dropped, in some cases, by up to 19%.

 Some cities, including San Francisco and New York, employ automated camera enforcement, using either stationary cameras adjacent to the bus lane, or cameras on the front of buses to automatically issue citations to vehicles obstructing the bus lane.